|

 Age: 19 Years – 79 YearsHealthy volunteers accepted

-* Stable medical therapy, defined by no addition or removal (or change of more than 100 percent) of the following: beta-adrenergic blockade and angiotensin converting enzyme (ACE) inhibitors or angiotensin receptor blocker (ARB or aldosterone antagonists) or ARNI (ARB + sacubitril) for 60 days.
+* Stable medical therapy, defined by no addition or removal (or change of more than 100 percent) of the following for 60 days prior to Visit 1: beta-adrenergic blockade and angiotensin converting enzyme (ACE) inhibitors or angiotensin receptor blocker (ARB or aldosterone antagonists) or ARNI (ARB + sacubitril)

 * Vulnerable populations as defined by the U.S. Department of Health and Human Services; prisoners and children will be excluded from this study